inkanfung/LoanCalculator/KanOnerioSolution/README.md

 The interest amount calculated using both the base interest rate and the margin.
 Accrual Date: The specific date on which the interest accrual is calculated.

+Syndicated Loan:
+A type of loan where multiple financial institutions, also known as lenders or participants, come together to provide funds to a single borrower.
+The main goal of a syndicated loan is to spread the risk associated with lending a large sum of money across multiple lenders.

 # Loan Interest Calculator
 A simple Java-based Loan Interest Calculator for bank customers.